-Cross-dress Day, known as Drag Day or Gender Bender Day, depending on site (and, in fact, not known as "Cross-dress Day" at any site), is a set day that occurs once per session on which it is traditional for students (and sometimes RAs) to cross-dress.
+Cross-dress Day, known as Drag Day or Gender Bender Day or Clothing Swap Day, depending on site (and, in fact, not known as "Cross-dress Day" at any site), is a set day that occurs once per session on which it is traditional for students (and sometimes RAs) to cross-dress.
 It occurs on different days at different sites, and is often associated with The Rocky Horror Picture Show.
 Normally, students exchange clothes with a friend of the opposite gender, although some bring their own clothing.

 Perhaps somewhat surprisingly, there is general not a great deal of parental complaint about this tradition.
 Recently, however, some sites have been trying to put an end to Cross-dress Day, usually resulting in protests.

 At Lancaster, Cross-dress Day is always on Second Saturday.
 It is usually referred to as "drag day", and is celebrated before lunch, before all the guys realize how annoying girls clothing can get.
 Many also attend the Saturday carnival in drag.

 Second Saturday is also Rocky Horror Picture Show Night, when nomores act out "The Time Warp" and "Sweet Transvestite."
 In 2012.1, "Sweet Transvestite" was replaced by "Over at the Frankenstein Place".
 2012.2 acted out "Science Fiction/Double Feature" in place of "Sweet Transvestite."
 As of 2013.1, the second song is "Hot Patootie", due to admin complaints about the sexuality of Sweet Transvestite.

 At Carlisle, this day is only referred to as Clothing Swap Day and in past years as Drag Day, and occurs on Second Tuesday.